 Figure 5.
 Yearly mean NO2 concentrations in Berlin and Munich.
 RB: regional background sites; UB: urban background sites; TS: traffic sites.

-Table 4 shows the NO2 concentrations before and during the operation of LEZs (LEZ 0, LEZ 1, LEZ 2 and LEZ 3) at all three types of measurement sites in Berlin and Munich.
+Table 5 shows the NO2 concentrations before and during the operation of LEZs (LEZ 0, LEZ 1, LEZ 2 and LEZ 3) at all three types of measurement sites in Berlin and Munich.
 The ratios and differences were calculated against regional background concentrations, used as an indicator of absolute and relative deviation in NO2 between traffic or urban background site and regional background site.
 The ratios and differences of NO2 (TS vs. RB, UB vs. RB) in Berlin did not change with the different stages of LEZ (LEZ 1, LEZ 3) compared to LEZ 0.
-In Munich, we observed rather an increasing trend in NO2 ratios between TS and RB.
+In Munich, an increasing trend in NO2 ratios between TS and RB was observed.

-Table 4.
+Table 5.
 Mean and median hourly NO2 concentrations (µg/m3) before LEZ (reference period, LEZ 0) and during different LEZ stages in Berlin and Munich.